epics-docs/epics-docs/specs/AccessSecurity.rst

 If this command is not used then access security will not be started by iocInit.
 If an error occurs when iocInit calls asInit than all access to the ioc is disabled, i.e. no channel access client will be able to access the ioc.
-Note that this command does not read the ﬁle itself, it just saves the argument string for use later on, nor does it save the current working directory, which is why the use of an absolute path-name for the ﬁle is recommended (a path name could be speciﬁed relative to the current directory at the time when iocInit is run, but this is not recommended if the IOC also loads the subroutine record support as a later reload of the ﬁle might happen after the current directory had been changed).
+Note that this command does not read the file itself, it just saves the argument string for use later on, nor does it save the current working directory, which is why the use of an absolute path-name for the file is recommended (a path name could be specified relative to the current directory at the time when iocInit is run, but this is not recommended if the IOC also loads the subroutine record support as a later reload of the file might happen after the current directory had been changed).

 Access security also supports macro substitution just like dbLoadDatabase.
-The following command speciﬁes the desired
+The following command specifies the desired
 substitutions:
 ::